Tennis ElbowSymptoms, Doctors, Treatments, Advances & More

 Texas Health Orthopedic Specialists

-Andrew Parker is a Sports Medicine specialist and an Orthopedics provider in Allen, Texas.
+Andrew Parker is a Sports Medicine specialist and an Orthopedics provider practicing medicine in Allen, Texas.
 Dr. Parker is rated as an Advanced provider by MediFind in the treatment of Tennis Elbow.
-His top areas of expertise are Tendinitis, Osteoarthritis, Frozen Shoulder, Bursitis, and Hip Replacement.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Tendinitis, Osteoarthritis, Frozen Shoulder, Bursitis, and Hip Replacement.

 Most elbow pain gets better without surgery.
 But most people who have surgery have full use of their forearm and elbow afterwards.